CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

 6. Open the **PriorityComponent.tsx** and review the contents.
 This implements the React component that will be rendered to represent our draggable items.

-7. Notice line 9 from ‘react-beautiful-dnd’ has a red underline.
+7. Notice line 9 `from react-beautiful-dnd` has a red underline.
 This is a npm package the component uses that we haven’t referenced.

      ![](images/L02/image17.png)

- 8. Run the following command in a terminal window to add a reference to react-beautiful-dnd
+ 8. Run the following command in a terminal window to add a reference to react-beautiful-dnd.

     ```
     npm install react-beautiful-dnd
     ```
-9. And the following command for the type definitions.
+9. Run the following command for the type definitions.

     ```
     npm i --save-dev @types/react-beautiful-dnd